samsquire/ideas4/README.md

 Imagine a recursive pipeline.

-You have an object that is going through a stream and you want each stage of the pipeline to be visible to future steps.
+You have an object that is going through a stream and you want each stage of the pipeline to be associated or collected with future values of that data's children.

 We can enrich the data structure of a record travelling through the pipeline to refer to futures or promises to the preceding records have references to the outputs of early pipeline steps.